#%RAML 1.0

 Digest Authentication

-If you publish an API specification with another authentication type, you may receive an alert email.
-To have an auto-generated connector, update your API specification to use one of these supported security schemes.
+If you publish an API specification with an unsupported authentication type, you receive an alert email.
+If this happens, update your API specification to use one of the supported security schemes.

-If the operations defined in your API specification support multiple security schemes, the one that comes first in the list of supported schemes is selected.
+If the operations defined in your API specification support multiple security schemes, the one that comes first in the list of supported schemes is used.

 #%RAML 1.0